huizm/datastruct-fa23/README.md

 3. Joseph's problem (linked list)
 4. Classity commodities (linked list)

 *hw1-1*, *hw1-2* use contiguous list and *hw1-3*, *hw1-4* use linked list.
-The implementation of linked list is in `LinkedList.c`, `LinkedList.h`, however, it is also implemented in those two files that used it.
+The generic implementation of linked list is in `LinkedList.c`, `LinkedList.h`.

+However, due to the restrictions of the procedure-oriented nature of C, implementing a generic linked list that suits all kinds of data is next to impossible.
+Therefore, there are linked lists implemented inside those two solutions, respectively.
+And the "generic" version is just for learning purpose.